ecilasun/catnip/README.md

 CatNip emulator will currently not give warnings about code execution errors, neither it will do safety checks while executing code, which might result in the emulator to unexpectedly shut down.

-The CPU timing is not accurate, so your software might run a little faster than it should.
+The CPU timing is not 1:1, so your software might run a little faster than it should.
 However, the timing between the VGA module and the CPU is somewhat close to the actual hardware, though it still requires fine tuning.

 The CPU emulation actually emulates all the state machine stages of Neko CPU, therefore it should be as close as possible to the actual hardware in its capabilities.

 ## 3rd party libraries / tools

 This project currently uses WAF as its build system for portability, and SDL2 as its graphics output, which might change in the future.
-For the compiler, the library 'lug' is currently utilized for a runtime grammar processing approach (https://github.com/jwtowner/lug)
+For the compiler, bison and flex tools are either provided (for Windows), or expected to be installed by the user (Linux/MacOS)